microsoft/pxt-adafruit/olddocs/js/types.md

 ### @parent language

 A *type* refers to a class of data and the operations permitted on that data.
-The following types are supported by Touch Develop for the BBC micro:bit:
+The following types are supported by Touch Develop for the @boardname@:

 * **[String](/reference/types/string)**: a sequence of characters
 * **[Number](/reference/types/number)**: an integer number (32-bit signed)